michello/intro-to-web-dev-hw/Week_11/README.md

 - CSS art!
 It was loads of fun learning how to play around with the shapes to create something even if they were of super basic shapes.
 - Javascript >>> jQuery in complexity.
 With only three all nighters worth of jQuery, I found Javascript to be a pretty fun challenge, since I'm pretty sure jQuery has a module for some functions I had to construct with just pure Javascript.
 - Toggling is hard.
 Though I understand how toggling works, I still have trouble with changing the +/- icon whenever the other is pressed.
-It doesn't currently work but at least the content is hidden or shown?
+I also didn't know an easier way to create the toggling feature with pure javascript so I decided to just use jQuery.
+It works in the end so yay!

 ## future improv